Read all about the BEST ways to get from Chiang Mai to Pai.

 But if you can choose to put a cash bond against the bike then do that rather than your passport!
 Expect it to be around 1000 – 2000 baht but it can be more if you take a bigger bike out.
 A reputable company will let you do this!

-However most companies in Chiang Mai do also offer insurance at an additional cost per day which isn’t too common with Thailand scooter rental around the country.
+However, most companies in Chiang Mai do also offer insurance at an additional cost per day which isn’t too common with Thailand scooter rental around the country.

 Thirdly, make sure you have travel insurance just in case.
 Even the best riders make mistakes or as quite often is the case with bikes, other people make the mistake but the biker comes off worse!
-We recommend using World Nomads and being sure you are covered for riding a scooter which might also mean having a license for a bike in your own country too.
-Just be aware of the risks in getting from Chiang Mai to Pai on a bike before you go and what you are covered for.

-Practical Information On The Chiang Mai to Pai Scooter Trip.
+Advice and Tips: Practical Information On The Chiang Mai to Pai Scooter Trip.

 What Is The Chiang Mai To Pai Scooter Time And Distance?